AdobeDocs/pass.en/help/authentication/tve-dashboard-user-guide.md

     * **Channel Id** - The Channel's unique id used in our system, also referred to as "requestor Id".
     * **Display Name** - The Channel's commercial name.
 * **General Settings**
-    * **Analytics Configuration** - Configure Adobe Primetime Authentication events to be forwarded to Adobe Analytics.
+    * **Analytics Configuration** - Configure Adobe Pass Authentication events to be forwarded to Adobe Analytics.
 Please contact Adobe for more details on how the Report Suite ID (RSID) needs to be configured before enabling this feature.
 * **Certificates**

     Contains the list of certificates used in the authentication flow alongside their issuing organization, issuing date and expiry date.
 These certificates serve as Private/Public Keys and are used for validation purposes.
 * **Domains**

-    Contains the list of domains from which the respective Channel will communicate with Adobe Primetime Authentication.
+    Contains the list of domains from which the respective Channel will communicate with Adobe Pass Authentication.
 * **Integrations**

     Contains the list of integrations with available MVPDs, alongside the status of each integration which might be enabled or not.
 Navigating to Integration page is available by clicking on a specific entry.